Danieljin2001/UofCMarketplace/README.md

 # Backend

-The backend is created using express.js to create a node.js server, nodemon for continuous development, jsonwebtokens for authentication, socket.io for realtime chat, and mongoose for interacting with our MongoDB Atlas Cluster.
+The backend is created using express.js to create a node.js server, nodemon for continuous development, jwt.io for authentication, socket.io for realtime chat, and mongoose for interacting with our MongoDB Atlas Cluster.

 # Frontend

-The frontend is created using create-react-app, react-router, axios for handling api calls, and bootstrap for styling.
+The frontend is created using create-react-app, react-router, axios for handling api calls, and styled using react-bootstrap.

 # Getting Started with Create React App